What Is a Concussion?

 A personal injury attorney can help you calculate these amounts.

-Things like medical care, lost wages, and property damage are easy to value: take out your receipts, pay stubs, and bills.
+Things like medical care lost wages, and property damage is easy to value: take out your receipts, pay stubs, and bills.
 Add them up to find the total.

 Pain and suffering and/or emotional distress doesn’t have a market value, so these are subjective.

 However, lawyers can rely on their experience to provide an estimate for your car accident concussion settlement amount.

 Are There Limitations on Your Post-Concussion Syndrome Settlement Value?

 One common limitation is the amount of insurance that the at-fault driver carries.

 Colorado only requires that motorists carry $25,000 per person in bodily injury liability insurance, up to millions (with up to 50,000 per incident).
 You are required to sue the other driver to recover any money at all, even if your injuries are more expensive than what their insurance policy covers.
 This may be difficult if the negligent driver doesn’t have any assets to pay out a court judgment.

 You may also make a claim even if you have underinsured motorist (UIM) or uninsured motorist (UM) insurance coverage.

 Sometimes, victims contribute to their own accidents.
 For example, a motorist might have been speeding but you also pulled out in front of them.
 Colorado law will reduce the amount you receive by your own percentage of fault.